PDF and Word content

-Do not publish PDF-only or Word-only content on the website.
+We do not publish PDF-only or Word-only content on the ONS website.
 PDFs and Word documents are difficult to use with assistive technology and are unlikely to meet the accessibility standards required by law.

-Research and Government Digital Service (GDS) guidance shows that users find PDFs more difficult to use than web pages.
+Research by the Nielsen Norman Group (NNG) (opens in a new tab) and Government Digital Service (GDS) guidance (opens in a new tab) shows that users find PDFs more difficult to use than web pages.
 PDF files are less accessible than HTML pages, so should not be used without an HTML alternative.

-PDF documents should have titles and file names that describe the topic or purpose of the page.
+PDF and Word documents should have titles and file names that describe the topic or purpose of the page.
 They should be:

 • written in plain English and using house style